Tips & Articles

 Start By Decluttering

 Before you consider any other strategy to organize your kitchen, you need to declutter.
 Empty out your kitchen cupboards, drawers, and the refrigerator.
 Go through everything you have!
 In terms of food, throw out anything past its expiry date.
 If there is anything you could still eat, but know you won’t, get rid of that as well.
-You should also look at kitchen utensils and other tools and appliances to asses which ones are actually useful for you.
+You should also look at kitchen utensils and other tools and appliances to assess which ones are actually useful for you.
 Getting rid of the clutter first helps make your organizing much easier, since you won’t have to deal with these troublesome outliers.

 Keep an Inventory